DataDog/dd-sdk-reactnative/docs/new_setup.md

 You may want to wait before initializing the SDK, for instance if you wish to use a different configuration based on the user role, or to fetch the configuration from a server.

-We provide a way to auto-instrument your app (automatically collecting user interactions, XHR resources and errors) and record RUM events up to a limit of 50 events before initializing the SDK.
+We provide a way to auto-instrument your app from the start (automatically collecting user interactions, XHR resources and errors) and record up to 50 RUM events before initializing the SDK.

-Modify your configuration to set the `initializationMode` to `InitializationMode.SKIP`, and initialize the SDK in your code using `DatadogProvider.initialize`:

 ```js
 import {